-- (1) The procedure for the invitation of competitive bids is as follows: - (a) Any invitation to prospective providers to submit bids must be by means of a public advertisement in newspapers commonly circulating Locally, the website of the municipality or any other appropriate ways (which may include an advertisement in the Government Tender Bulletin); and - (b) The information contained in a public advertisement, must include - the closure date for the submission of bids, which may not be less than 30 days in the case of transactions over R10 million (VAT included), or which are of a long term nature, or 14 days in any other case, from the date on which the advertisement is placed in a newspaper and on the E-Tender Portal, subject to subparagraph (2) of this policy; - (ii) a statement that bids may only be submitted on the bid documentation provided by Abaqulusi Municipality; and be completed in hand writing in a black ink - (iii) date, time and venue of any proposed site meetings or briefing sessions: and - (iv) that the bid will be evaluated on functionality, if applicable. - (v) A statement stating that no late bid/proposal will be accepted. - (vi) Or any other applicable criteria such of the Preferential Procurement Regulations of 2017 and or CIDB as required eg pre- qualification, local production and content and sub contracting as a condition of tender - (c) Where the bid will be evaluated on functionality- - (i) the evaluating criteria must be objective - (ii) the following must be clearly specified in the invitation to submit a bid- - (a) evaluation criteria for measuring functionality; - (b) weight of each criterion; - (c) applicable values; and - (d) minimum qualifying score - (e) When local production and content is applicable the bid invitation must stipulate that only locally produced goods or locally manufactured goods, meeting the stipulated minimum threshold for local production and content, will be considered.
-A bidder who fails to meet the stipulated minimum threshold is an unacceptable bidder. - (f) The bid document will include an MBD 6.2, Annexture C,D and E - (2) The accounting officer may determine a closure date for the submission of bids which is less than the 30 or 14 days requirement, but only if such shorter period can be justified on the grounds of urgency or emergency or any exceptional case where it is impractical or impossible to follow the official procurement process. - (3) Bids submitted must be sealed, marked clearly with bid number and description. - (4) No electronic copies may be sent to bidders unless bid advertised on e-tender portal
+- (1) The procedure for the invitation of competitive bids is as follows: - (a) Any invitation to prospective providers to submit bids must be by means of a public advertisement on E-tender Portal and /or newspapers commonly circulating

+Locally, the website of the municipality or any other appropriate ways (which may include an advertisement in the Government Tender Bulletin); and

+- (b) The information contained in a public advertisement, must include - the closure date for the submission of bids, which may not be less than 30 days in the case of transactions over R10 million (VAT included All applicable taxes included), or which are of a long term nature, or 14 days in any other case, from the date on which the advertisement is placed in a newspaper and on the E-Tender / i-tender Portal, subject to subparagraph (2) of this policy; - (ii) a statement that bids may only be submitted on the bid documentation provided by Abaqulusi Municipality; and be completed in hand writing in a black ink - (iii) date, time, and venue of any proposed site meetings or briefing sessions: and - (iv) that the bid will be evaluated on functionality, if applicable. - (v) A statement stating that no late bid/proposal will be accepted. - (vi) Or any other applicable criteria such of the Preferential Procurement Regulations of 2022 and or CIDB - (c) Where the bid will be evaluated on functionality- - (i) the evaluating criteria must be objective - (ii) the following must be clearly specified in the invitation to submit a bid- - (a) evaluation criteria for measuring functionality; - (b) weight of each criterion; - (c) applicable values; and - (d) minimum qualifying score

-5) Publication of notices of the bid awards, cancellation must be advertised on Municipal website
+- (2) The accounting officer may determine a closure date for the submission of bids which is less than the 30- or 14-days requirement, but only if such shorter period can be justified on the grounds of urgency or emergency or any exceptional case where it is impractical or impossible to follow the official procurement process. - (3) Bids submitted must be sealed, marked clearly with bid number and description. - (4) No electronic copies may be sent to bidders unless bid advertised on e-tender portal - 5) Publication of notices of the bid awards, cancellation must be advertised on Municipal website